 - A Possible Processing to reduce or attenuate the defect.

 While this cheat sheet can be very useful for Amped FIVE users, it’s not software-specific.
-Most of the possible processing can be found in some Amped FIVE filters, but they don’t necessarily use the same exact nomenclature since they are more generic.
+Most of the possible processing can be found in some Amped FIVE filters.
+However, they don’t necessarily use the same exact nomenclature since they are more generic.
 For example “Lens Correction” can be done with either the filter Undistort or Correct Fisheye in FIVE and maybe by some other filters in the future.

 The main takeaway from it should be “understanding” better how the image has been generated and how defects have been introduced at each phase to correct them in the best possible way.

 How to apply the image generation model in practice?

 Some time ago, I used to ask the analysts: “in which sequence do you correct image defects?”.
 Either they didn’t have a specific workflow, or they replied “correct the worst problem first.”
 In my opinion, while this is something that can be done during the triage phase, it’s not actually the right way to forensically process an image.